-All employees (hourly and salaried) are paid on a fiscal year, bi-weekly basis through direct deposit and will be notified via their Southwest Tech e-mail when the pay advice is ready for viewing.
-Each paycheck will include earnings for all work performed through the end of the previous payroll period.
+All employees (hourly and salaried) are paid on a fiscal year, bi-weekly basis through direct deposit.
+Southwest Tech's established work week is Sunday to Saturday.
+For hourly employees, paychecks will include earnings for all work performed through the end of the established payroll period.
+For salaried employees, each paycheck will include the annual salary divided by 26 (number of payrolls per year).
 If a scheduled payday falls on a College-observed holiday, employees will usually be paid on the day preceding the weekend or holiday.
 For payroll purposes, a regular workweek begins on Sunday and ends on the following Saturday.

 All required deductions, such as federal and state taxes, and all authorized deductions will be withheld automatically from employees' paychecks.
-Questions concerning why deductions were made from a paycheck or how they were calculated should be addressed to the Payroll Supervisor in the Human Resources office.
+Questions concerning why deductions were made from a paycheck or how they were calculated should be addressed to the Payroll Administrator in Human Resources.